-Employment sites: The wide range of shops, services, facilities and small businesses in Kibworth provide a range of employment opportunities in Kibworth.
-There are also more established employment areas on Harborough Road which provide further local employment.
+Employment sites: The wide range of shops, services, facilities and small businesses in the Kibworths provide a range of employment opportunities.
+There are also more established employment areas on Harborough Road, Kibworth Harcourt which provide further local employment.
 The Census 2011 reported that almost 200 people work from home or mainly from home and that walk to work and around 260 people walk or cycle to work.

 The Council's Existing Employment Areas Review (2012) carried out an assessment of whether the main existing employment areas in the District are 'fit for purpose'.
-4 employment areas were assessed in Kibworth.
-The outcomes are summarised here:
+Four employment areas were assessed in the Kibworths.
+One of the sites has since been developed for housing (land rear of High Street).
+The outcomes for the remaining 3 areas are summarised here:

-- The Hatchery, Harborough Road (1.5 hectares, 4 units).
+- The Hatchery (Crouch's), Harborough Road, Kibworth Harcourt (1.5 hectares, 4 units).
 The assessment found that this is a medium sized industrial/business site with a mix of unit sizes and quality, in single ownership, with excellent access to the highway and with good access to public transport.
-The study recommends that it is generally fit for purpose for business use but that policy in the new Local Plan should support its potential for alternative B class uses and mixed uses. - Nursery Court, Kibworth Business Park (1 hectare, 20 units).
+The study recommends that it is generally fit for purpose for business use but that policy in the new Local Plan should support its potential for alternative B class uses and mixed uses. - Nursery Court, Kibworth Business Park, Kibworth Harcourt (1 hectare, 20 units).
+This comprises the majority of the Kibworth Business Park on Harborough Road (A6).
 The assessment found that this is an excellent quality, small, modern business park on the edge of Kibworth, with excellent access to the highway and good access to public transport.
-The study recommends that, since this site along with neighbouring sites forms the only employment in the settlement, the site should be recognised as a Key Employment Area in the new Local Plan, being of significance for existing and future business development in the District; - Milestone Court, Kibworth Business Park (0.4 hectare, 4 units).
-The assessment found that this is an excellent quality, small, modern business park on the edge of Kibworth, with excellent access to the highway and good access to public transport.
-The study recommends that, since this site along with neighbouring sites forms the only employment in the settlement, the site should be recognised as a Key Employment Area in the new Local Plan, being of significance for existing and future business development in the District; - Land rear of High Street, High Street, Kibworth (0.6 hectares, 1 unit).
-The assessment found that this vacant 2 storey office building with small car park and additional garden land is of good quality and currently vacant.
-With adequate access to both the highway and local facilities but good access to public transport due to its location just outside the centre of Kibworth, the study recommends that new Local Plan policy should support its potential for renewal/subdivision of single unit or for mixed uses.
+The study recommends that, since this site along with neighbouring sites forms the only employment in the settlement, the site should be recognised as a Key Employment Area in the new Local Plan, being of significance for existing and future business development in the District; - Milestone Court, Kibworth Business Park, Kibworth Harcourt (0.4 hectare, 4 units).
+This is located in the south eastern end of the Kibworth Business Park on Harborough Road (A6) The assessment found that this is an excellent quality, small, modern business park on the edge of Kibworth, with excellent access to the highway and good access to public transport.
+The study recommends that, since this site along with neighbouring sites forms the only employment in the settlement, the site should be recognised as a Key Employment Area in the new Local Plan, being of significance for existing and future business development in the District.